Power of Attorney in Turkey - Assisting Foreign Investors

 The cancellation of the power of attorney is very simple and will occur at the same notary office it was drafted with.
 You will need the power of attorney or you must know the date it was created at in order to cancel it.

 When you need more information or assistance for giving the power of attorney to another person, you can call our lawyers in Turkey.
-You can also rely on us if you need representation in opening a company in Turkey.
+You can also rely on our immigration lawyers in Turkey for dedicated services.